Watch Our FREE Training

 What sets Insurent apart is its widespread landlord acceptance in highly competitive rental markets like New York City, Boston, Chicago, and Miami.
 It’s an excellent option for international renters, recent graduates, retirees with strong assets, or self-employed applicants who may not fit the usual income box.

 Pricing depends on the renter’s profile.
 Most U.S. citizens pay between 70% and 90% of one month’s rent for coverage, while non-citizens may pay up to 110%.
-For more details on cost structure, view Insurent’s pricing breakdown here.
+For more details on the cost structure, view Insurent’s pricing breakdown here.

 You can also visit Insurent to learn more about its application process, eligibility requirements, and how it partners with landlords.